-We can also use the profile assignment to determine which version of a specific Page an end user can see by default.
+We can also use the profile assignment to determine which version of a specific page an end user can see by default.
 So we can make it so anyone with the Service User Profile will not see Financial Accounts.
 We can also set user Home Page assignments so relevant reports will show up in the end users Dashboard.
-We can set Password reset restrictions, and restrict the work hours or IP locations that a User with a Profile can access the Organization.
-In this way you can insure that a user with a Service user Profile can’t log in from a machine outside of the local network of your store, or from an unauthorized IP Address.
+We can set password reset restrictions, and restrict the work hours or IP locations that a User with a Profile can access the Organization.
+This way you can ensure that a user with a Service user Profile can’t log in from a machine outside of the local network of your store, or from an unauthorized IP Address.

 When to User Permission Sets

-Permission Sets are very similar in all of their functions to the Profile, There are two key differences:
+Permission Sets are very similar in all of their functions to the Profile although there are two key differences: